 - Make sure the checklist is well-crafted, simply-stated, and in a practical order to guide the students through the assignment.
 Don’t make it too lengthy because you want your struggling readers to understand it as well.

 - Tell students the purpose for the checklist.
 (It will guide you to a quality of writing and remind you of the expectations of the assignment.
 It will help you become an amazing author!)

 - Tell students that experts like surgeons, pilots, and the best authors use checklists!

 - Provide the checklist at the beginning of the assignment so they can use it throughout the writing process- pre-writing, rough draft, revising, editing, peer-editing, and final copy.
 Remind them to go over the checklist one more time before the publishing stage!

 - Go through each item on the checklist.
 Demonstrate examples or use a mentor text to explain each step.

 - Ask students to turn in the checklist with their published piece.
 This will help them realize its importance and make them accountable for the items on the checklist.

-Writing checklists are found in all my Step-by-Step Writing Programs which are aligned to each grade level.
+Writing checklists are found in all my Step-by-Step Writing Programs® which are aligned to each grade level.
 Do you want to try our FREE writing checklists aligned to primary or upper elementary grades for a variety of writing types?
-See how to get them for FREE below!
+Click on the BOX below and see how to get them for FREE!